|Acrolinx Server||5.1, 5.2, 5.3, 5.4|

 The Word Guidance Page

 The word guidance page shows you words that frequently occur in your content, but are "unknown" because they don't appear in any standard dictionary.
-You can then decide whether to add them to your custom dictionary or to your terminology.
+You can then decide whether to add them as a spelling exception or to your terminology.

 When you first open this page, you'll see a list of words with three possible "Actions" for each word.
 Acrolinx suggests an action for each word.
 You can see what actions Acrolinx has suggested because the corresponding icons are already highlighted blue.
 We call these preselected actions the "default action".
 If you agree with the default action, you just need to confirm the decision.
 If not, you can change the action.